hampet1/cultural-classifier/README.md

 * machine learning for classification purposes in archaeology
 * practical usage of XGBoost  model as a complement for classifying stone industry, trained model is available [here] !!!!!!!!!!!!!11
+* all archaeological sites are represented by using interactive maps

 ## Watch the video about cultural classifier or checkout the app